Grundlefleck/serverless-batching-example/README.md

 To which I replied with a [guess](https://twitter.com/Grundlefleck/status/1561383960403480577).

+> First guess: route all messages to SQS with no consumers.
+Lambda on cron (/10m) that calls GetQueueAttributes and reads ApproximateNumberOfMsgs.
+Exit if < batchSize or continue and drain all the messages and process together.
+>
+> monitor AgeOfOldestMsg if latency is a concern.

+This repository is my attempt to turn that guess into a proof-of-concept.

 Alternatives suggested:
  - using SQS source for lambda and setting batch size
  - tumbling windows